Noman Group

-Noman Group is one of the largest Bangladeshi conglomerates in the textiles and garments sector.
+Noman Group is a Bangladeshi conglomerate in the textiles and garments sector.
 Its companies export annually about $1 billion in textile and garment products around the world, and employ about 70,000 people.
 Noman Group produces yarns, fabrics, home textile, bed covers, curtain, comforters, quilt covers, denim and towels.

-Noman Group customers are IKEA, Target Corporation, GAP Inc., JC Penney, Tesco, Li & Fung, American Eagle Outfitters, Carrefour, The Walt Disney Company, Nike, Zara, Mango, Uniqlo, Walmart, Kmart, PVH, Nitori, Esprit Holdings, and HEMA.
+Noman Group customers are IKEA, Target Corporation, Ernsting’s family GmbH & Co.
+KG, GAP Inc., Tesco, Li & Fung, Otto Group, American Eagle Outfitters, Carrefour, The Walt Disney Company, Nike, Zara, Mango, Uniqlo, Walmart, Kmart, PVH, Nitori, Esprit Holdings, and HEMA.

 History

 It was established in 1997.
-It was the largest vertically integrated textile group of companies in Bangladesh.
 In 2011, Noman Group opened six textile factories; by that time, the company was operating 19 plants employing about 40,000 people.

-Noman Group targeted to export 180 million USD export in 2009.

 In 2012, Noman opened a towel factory.

 By 2015, the company operated 28 factories, and another five new plants were under development.
-Compliance is an important area where the group focuses on the most, Islam said.
-“I had to spend Tk 300 crore to set up an effluent treatment plant.”
 In November, the Institute of Textile Engineers and Technologists and the Engineers Institute of Bangladesh protested outside the Jatiya Press Club protesting the assault of an engineer of Noman Group by the managing director of the group.
 A case was filed accusing ASM Rafiqul Islam, managing director of Noman Group, and his sister and director of the group, Noor-e-Yesmin Fatima.
 They denied the accusation and said the engineer was assaulted by garment workers and that he had embezzled money from the group.

-In 2016, the Group exported more than one billion USD in garments, the first company in Bangladesh to do so, and had 70 thousand employees.
-Noman Group exports to European Union, United States, Japan and Asian Countries.
+In 2016, the Group exported more than $1 billion in garments, the first company in Bangladesh to do so, and had 70,000 employees.
+Noman Group exports to European Union, United States, Japan and Asian countries.

 The Group suffered production shutdowns in Tongi due a shortage of gas supplies in October 2017 according to deputy managing director Mohammad Abdullah Zaber.
 In December 2017, Noman Group reported that they were the victims of three highway robberies in the last one and a half year.
 According to Bangladesh Garment Manufacturers and Exporters Association highway robberies are a major concern for garment manufacturers.

 Noman Group announced plans to invest five billion BDT to build a Coolmax All Season fabric manufacturing unit in April 2018.